openfl/swf-loader/README.md

-# SWF loader for Webpack
+# SWF Loader for Webpack

 Generates an asset library from a _.swf_ file that may be loaded by [OpenFL](https://www.npmjs.com/package/openfl).